mroughan/SurrealNumbers.jl/README.md

 Many of the simple numerical functions will work, but not the more advanced ones such as `log`.
-The two specific to surreals are
+The two specific to surreals are `generation` which returns the generation or birth day of a surreal, and `canonicalise` which reduces it to the canonical form of the surreal.

      generation( zero(SurrealFinite) ) == 0
      canonicalise( convert(SurrealFinite,2)*convert(SurrealFinite,2) ) ≅ convert(SurrealFinite,4)